 Thumbtack is a website that matches service providers with potential customers seeking that service.
 The customer tells Thumbtack what kind of service they need and how far away from their home companies can be located.

 Then, Thumbtack emails some details about the lead to a list of providers who have said they offer that service and are in the right area.
 Providers pay an amount depending on industry (up to $15) to respond to the lead with their information.
-This Businessweek article from June explains more about the company and its history.
+This Businessweek article from June (now archived for paid subscribers only) explains more about the company and its history.

 Sounds neat, doesn’t it?